From lost baggage to medical details: Travel insurance myths busted

 Injuries resulting from some activities are often excluded from standard medical cover, but can be insured against with added extras - for example by taking out winter sports cover for skiing.
 Other activities are only covered under the supervision of a qualified guide and some are never insured against, so always check your policy before you go.

 With Aviva travel Insurance you can tailor your policy to suit you with extras like baggage cover, and our expert team are on hand to help seven days a week.
-To find out more and save up to 20% when you buy online, visit www.aviva.co.uk/travel
+Find out more.

 NFPZZA0420 - April 2015